motspilot Documentation

 5. Correct framework API for the project's version?

-Artifact: 05_verification.md — READY or NOT READY
+Artifact: 05_verification.md — READY / READY WITH NOTES (IMPROVE-tier only) / NOT READY

 06